 Woodshedding, v.; meaning to practice or hone skills, particularly musical skills.
 The origin is from the fact that for purposes of privacy, people would go to their woodshed to practice without being overheard or disturbed.

-Joe, John, and John would like to thank you guys for your continued support of Turlock Uke Jamz, and the Carnegie Arts Center.
+John, Shoeless Joe, and John would like to thank you guys for your continued support of Turlock Uke Jamz, and the Carnegie Arts Center.
 You guys are what makes it all possible.

-Just a reminder that the Carnegie may not be able to open until 10:00 AM on Saturdays, depending upon staffing.
+Just a reminder that the Carnegie may not be able to open until this Covid-19 pandemic is over.
 Please be patient.
-If you have some spare time now and then, please consider becoming a volunteer or docent.
+Thank you.

 April 20, 2019- We have three new songs that we have added to the archive.
 They are all from movie soundtracks.
 First is Elvis’ Blue Hawaii from the movie of the same name (thank you Joey from Tracy).
 Next is When a Cowboy Trades His Spurs from The Ballad of Buster Scruggs (thank you John from BCUS).
 And finally, from the latest remake of A Star Is Born, Maybe It’s Time, which was written by Jason Isbell and sung by Bradley Cooper.
 Enjoy these and look for them in upcoming Jamz.